forestry

 The Trust provides funding to enable competent individuals and organisations to pursue:

-Travel to acquire or disseminate knowledge.
+Travel to attend national and international conferences and events to acquire or disseminate knowledge.

-The development and maintenance of professional competencies.
-(Including Membership of IAgrE (Institution of Agricultural Engineers) for students on relevant courses or research programmes.
+The development and maintenance of professional competencies, including Membership of IAgrE (Institution of Agricultural Engineers) for students on relevant courses or research programmes.

 tractor